rayrayshams/Tri-3/_posts/2023-04-18-PANDASSTART.md

 ---
-keywords: fastai
+toc: true
+comments: true
+title: Tangible PANDAS
+layout: post
 description: The outline for our lesson plan and hacks
-title: Tangible PANDAS
-layout: notebook
 ---

 <!DOCTYPE html>